CrowdStrike/falconpy/samples/rtr/README.md

 - [Bulk Execute](#bulk-execute-a-command-on-matched-hosts) - Bulk execute a command on multiple hosts that you select by using a search string.
 - [Queued Execute](#bulk-execute-a-command-on-matched-hosts-with-queuing) - Bulk execute a command on multiple hosts that are selected by using a search string or a provided list of host AIDs.
 Execution is queued for offline hosts with request IDs stored to an external file for later result retrieval.
+- [Get file from multiple hosts](#get-file-from-multiple-hosts) - Retrieve a file of the same name from multiple hosts.
 - [Get host uptime](#get-host-uptime) - Retrieve the uptime for a host using a RTR session and a script command.
 - [Get RTR result](#get-rtr-result) - Retrieve the results for previously executed RTR batch commands.
 - [Restart Sensor](#restart-sensor) - Restarts the sensor while taking a TCP dump.